 White Collar Criminal Defense

-Mr. Savage has experience in litigating complex white collar criminal matters including fraud, false claims act, tax, securities, healthcare, RICO, health and safety act, money laundering and public corruption matters.
-He has tried approximately 50 cases in U.S. District Courts throughout the country.
+Mr. Savage has tried approximately 50 cases in U.S. District Courts throughout the country.
 His representations include:

-- A medical device company in connection with allegations by U.S. Attorney, District of Kansas of off label marking resulting in a civil resolution.
+- A medical device company in connection with allegations by U.S. Attorney, District of Kansas of off label marketing resulting in a civil resolution.

 - A medical device company in the District of Massachusetts in connection with a criminal investigation of anti-kickback and sales and marketing violations resulting in a deferred prosecution and civil resolution.

-- A waste-to-energy plant in a Commonwealth of Massachusetts criminal investigation and false claims act case resulting in a civil settlement.
+- A waste-to-energy plant in a Massachusetts Attorney General criminal investigation and false claims act case resulting in a civil settlement.

 - A major telecommunications provider in multiple false claims act, consumer protection and tax matters pursued by the Massachusetts Attorney General.